AmirTEbi/sCIN/README.md

 pip install -r requirements.txt
 ```

-For tutorial on how to use sCIN and suggestions please refer to `tutorial` directory.
+For tutorial on how to use sCIN and suggestions please refer to `guide` directory.

-method 1
-method 2